Supercharge your fundraising in 2021 Webinar

 Macmillan is an inspiration for charities big and small

 “Charities must have everything in their toolkit so that they’re able to engage and connect with donors in a way that donors want to be engaged with.
-It’s so much more than being able to accept Apple Pay, it’s about levelling the playing fields.” – Laura Fox Newby, Head of Operations at Thyngs
+It’s so much more than being able to accept Apple Pay, it’s about levelling the playing fields.” – Laura Fox Newby, Managing Director at Good Thyngs

 Charities with the platform have been able to see the importance of a cashless donation alternative in their fundraising toolkit.

 “Whether you hosted virtually or in social distance, you had your fundraising QR code and URL link.
 In the physical fundraising packs, hosts received a sticker sheet with their QR codes.
 These were to be used on posters, takeaway cakes, coffee flasks and more.
 It was also important to remind hosts of this new way of fundraising with regular communications.” – Androula Papaiacovou, Contactless Income Manager at MacMillan Cancer Support

 Despite the uncertainty of 2020, particularly for events, Macmillan worked with Good Thyngs and The Sourcing Team to prepare for any scenario.
 Famously, nothing was going to stop them.

 The cashless platform is able to quickly adapt to change.
 With a team thinking outside of the box, hosts were given the invaluable opportunity to fundraise virtually, or in-distance.